We will constantly fight for more and better services, but in the meantime, these are links you can follow.

 Do not have high expectations of the support that you will receive.
 Responding to family violence is still a new trend in Australia and we absolutely do not have this well managed just yet.
 It is not an indicator of anything about your situation not being serious enough.
 There just really is very little available.

-Do not rely on anyone to be a legal expert except lawyers.
+Do not rely on anyone to be a legal expert - except lawyers.
 No one will give you legal advice except someone going with you to court.
-Everyone else will only offer general advice, and it is not always accurate.
+Everyone else will only offer general advice, it is not always accurate, plus they get cranky when you ask because they know the risks.
+Save your questions for the Womens Legal Service staff who will be there on the day.

 Here are some state-based referral points in the case you do not access 1800-RESPECT.